 Places.
 You can read more here http://paramounthudsonvalley.com/about.html

 Moving along...we saw Kenny Loggins in concert last night at the Paramount--and lots of Croton neighbors too.
 Loggins was nothing short of amazing; his voice remains clear, crisp, and energetic--time it seems, has only enhanced the sound.
-Lead guitarist Scott Bernard was incredible--and as soon as we get the name of the bassist/keyboard player--who was also fantastic--we'll post it here.
+Lead guitarist Scott Bernard was incredible--and as soon as we get the name of the bassist/keyboard player--who was also fantastic--and if we can find it, we'll post it here.
 Both had vibrant vocals and Loggins chose well.
 The drummer, who we believe is a jazz drummer by trade from Long Island, was also excellent.

 In meantime, we thought you'd enjoy seeing some snaps from the concert--and this beautifully restored theater, all rights reserved.
-Click on the photos.
+Click on the photos, ALL RIGHTS RESERVED.